AppsDev809/Super_Aternity_With_Brightday/README.md

 # Super_Aternity_With_Brightday
-Is a more than 1 phone.
+Is a more than 1 phone installs.

 Word has coming language!